c00139891/project1/README.md

 # project1

-Purpose: Role a multi sided dice.
+What sided die should be used?

+dice_sides passed to dice_roll function

+Do you want to roll?

-Rules: randomly pick a number between 1 and 6.
-Would you like to role again?
+Random number between 1 and dice_sides is returned

-concepts explored:

-    1. Randomness
-    2. Integers
-    3. Print
-    4. While loops